none

 Regularly Scrub Your Email Database

 Scrub your email database regularly, remove bounces and toxic addresses and choose your preferred email validation service carefully.
+We recently scrubbed a clients’ email list and found almost 2,000 bot followers.
+These are numbers that the client was paying for but from which they got no value.

 Last Word